Breword/tmux/Getting-Started.md

 Users attach to the tmux server by starting a client.
 This takes over the terminal where it is run and talks to the server using a socket file in `/tmp`.
-Each client runs in one terminal, which may be an X terminal such as *xterm(1)*, the system console, or a terminal inside another program (such as tmux itself).
+Each client runs in one terminal, which may be an *X(7)* terminal such as *xterm(1)*, the system console, or a terminal inside another program (such as tmux itself).
 Each client is identified by the name of the outside terminal where it is started, for example `/dev/ttypf`.